jerturowetz/notes/to-do.md

 # Jer's To-Do List

-get knives sharpened

-August 18th-19th
-August 25th-26th
-Sept 8th-9th

 ## Flicks

 life of pi
-Blancanieves
-The Seventh Seal
-Beasts Of The Southern Wild
+Harry Potter
 The Adventures of Adele Blanc-Sec
 The Chronicles of Narnia
-Wolf Children
 Hellboy II
 The Secret of Kells
-Harry Potter
 Where the Wild Things Are
 April And The Extraordinary World
 Ponyo
-The Illusionist
-Ernest & Celestine

-## Wedding message

-Hi there,

-I'm reaching with regards to camp rentals for a weeding and was wondering if you had any availability in September or August (I'm late in the game, I know...)?

-If so, any information you coulod provide with regard to dates available, pricing, photos of the space, facilities available etc would be greatl;y appreciated.

-Et si vous préférez m'écrire en français, n'hésitez pas.

-Thanks for your time :)

-Regards,
-Jeremy

 ## General

-- measure laundry shelf
+- Measure laundry shelves
-- pick up scotts comp & my shelves
+- Pick up scotts computer & shelves
-- pick up drums
+- Pick up drums chez Mike M.
-- get guitar back by rachel
-- Laptop issues
-  - fix sleep with video
-  - fix flicker
-- Build jon a form for updating his catalogue
 - Clean up gists
-- wordpress snippets to files
+- WordPress snippets to files
 - go through new plugins
 - Review developer plugins
 - Warn shakti of email changes